isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 Travellers should not wait for their test results at the test centre due to space constraints.
 They may leave the test centre once they have completed their self-administered ART and await notification of their test results via SMS or email.

-#### 11. What should travellers do if they have an invalid ART result?
+#### 17. What should travellers do if they have an invalid ART result for their supervised ART?

-Travellers with an invalid ART result will be required to return for a retest.
+Travellers with an invalid ART result for their supervised ART will be required to return for a retest.
 This will be provided free-of-charge.

-#### 12. What should travellers do if they test positive for COVID-19 on their ART?

-If tested positive for their ART, travellers will be informed via a phone call to their registered mobile number (regardless of whether it is a Singapore mobile number).

-They must book an appointment for a confirmatory PCR test at a <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Combined Test Centre (CTC)</a> via the booking link provided as soon as possible and undergo the PCR test no later than 2130 hours on the day after testing ART positive.
-Prior to their appointment, travellers must follow <a href="https://covid.gov.sg/well-but-positive" target="_blank">MOH’s Protocol 2</a> and self-isolate immediately.
-They should take private transport, taxi or private hire car to the CTC, and return to their place of accommodation immediately after their test.
-Use of public transport is <b><u>not</u></b> allowed.
-If they were planning to depart from Singapore, they should defer their travel plans, attend their confirmatory PCR test, and await their PCR test results.

-Failure to do so may constitute an offence under the Infectious Diseases Act (IDA).
-A traveller who fails to undergo the required COVID-19 tests may also be required to serve a Stay-Home Notice (SHN) / Stay Order.

 #### 13. Are travellers allowed to reschedule their Day 3 and Day 7 ARTs to other days?

-No, travellers are required to undergo COVID-19 ARTs at a <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centre (QTC) or Combined Test Centre (CTC)</a> by 2130 hours (Singapore time) on Day 3 and Day 7 of their arrival in Singapore.
+No, travellers are required to undergo COVID-19 ARTs at a <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centre (QTC) or Combined Test Centre (CTC)</a> on Day 3 and Day 7 of their arrival in Singapore.

 Failure to do so may constitute an offence under the Infectious Diseases Act (IDA).
 A traveller who fails to undergo the required COVID-19 tests may also be required to serve a Stay-Home Notice (SHN) / Stay Order.

-#### 14. Should travellers perform their Day 3 and Day 7 ARTs if they are unwell?

-Travellers who are feeling unwell, with symptoms such as fever, cough, or sore throat, should seek medical attention at their nearest <a href="https://flu.gowhere.gov.sg/" target="_blank">Swab and Send Home (SASH)</a> clinic.
-They should not go for their scheduled ART test if they are unwell, but should remain contactable via their declared mobile number and email address.
+###

 #### 15. What if travellers intend to leave Singapore prior to Day 3 or Day 7?